mjrgh/PinscapePico/README.md

 software certainly can crash, and it can crash at startup, such that it won't connect to the Config Tool long enough to let you perform an update.
 So the Pico might *appear* to be bricked.
-Even this is unlikely, because Pinscape uses the Pico's hardware watchdog to automatically detect most software crashes, rebooting the Pico into "safe mode".
-This bypasses the normal configuration loading and thereby usually bypasses whatever triggered the crash.
-This doesn't necessarily solve the underlying problem, but it at least gives you access the Pinscape software as far as updating the configuration and firmware.
+Even this is unlikely, because the Pico will automatically detect most crashes and reboot itself into Safe Mode (see above), giving you access to basic configuration functions.

-Even in the event that Safe Mode doesn't kick in, it's *still* essentially impossible to truly brick a Pico, thanks to the Pico's boot loader being etched into inalterable hardware ROM.
+In the event that Safe Mode doesn't kick in, it's *still* essentially impossible to truly brick a Pico, thanks to the Pico's boot loader being etched into inalterable hardware ROM.
 No matter how badly the software screws up, there's just no physical way that it can break